inloco/incognia-ruby/README.md

 applications.
 It includes:

 - Basic Access Token management (with transparent token refresh)
-- API resounces dinamically built from API responses
+- API resources dinamically built from API responses

 For more information on how to integrate Incognia APIs, refer to one of the following guides: